asvd/wl/README.md

 myWhenable.whenEmitted(myObject.someMethod, myObject);
 ```

-Upon the event trigger, the listener is executed in the given context.
+Upon the event is triggered, the subscribed listeners are executed in
+the respective context, if those has been provided upon subscription.

-Additionally, the emission method may take any set of arguments which
+Additionally, the `emit()` method may take any set of arguments which
-are then forwarded to every listener.
-This allows to provide the listeners with the event details upon emission:
+are simply forwarded as the arguments provided to the subscribed
+listeners.
+This allows to provide the event details to the listeners:

 ```js
 myWhenable.emit(result);